davwheat/thomasr.me/pages/uses.md

 ---
 layout: default
-title: Things I Use
+title: Uses Page
-description: what ~tech~ do I use
+description: 'Hardware and Software I make use of on a regular basis '
 permalink: "/uses/"
 redirect_from:
 - "/tech/"
 - "/faq/tech/"
 - "/devices/"
 - "/faq/devices/"

-menus:
+menu:
   header:
     title: Uses
     weight: 3
     identifier: uses

 ---
-I saw that a "uses page" was a [cool thing](https://uses.tech/) people were doing, so here's mine &mdash; a handy page of the things I use, just in case that's the sort of thing that tickles your fancy.
+I saw that a "uses page" was a [cool thing](https://uses.tech/) people were doing, so here's mine — a handy page of the things I use, just in case that's the sort of thing that tickles your fancy.

 ***